-- Novo Nordisk A/S was the most traded stock during the past month, followed by Nordea Bank AB.
+- Novo Nordisk A/S was the most traded stock during the past month, followed by Nokia Oyj.

 - Deutsche Bank was the most active member during the past month, followed by Morgan Stanley.

-- Nasdaq Nordic’s share of order-book trading in our listed stocks increased to 68.5%, compared to 68.1% previous month4.
+- Nasdaq Nordic’s share of order-book trading in our listed stocks decreased to 62.9%, compared to 63.5% previous month4.

 - The average order book depth on the best price level was larger at Nasdaq Nordic than the second most liquid trading venue, see detailed figures per exchange: